spec0p/pg-docs/sdk-js.md

             </td>
             <td>
 {% markdown %}
-The results of the move validation.
+The result of the move validation.
 {% endmarkdown %}
             </td>
         </tr>